English (proficient/C1)

 How can the English C1 test help recruiters make the right hiring decision?

 If you need to hire someone who’s a confident English speaker and is able to deal with complicated situations and understand and produce texts on a variety of topics, you need to use a C1 test.
 Most office jobs require this level of proficiency.
-If you give candidates a B1 or B2 test, for example, you won’t be able to know if they have all the necessary language skills for the job.
+If you give candidates a B1 or an English B2 test, for example, you won’t be able to know if they have all the necessary language skills for the job.

 The best way to do that is to use a pre-employment assessment tool like TestGorilla.
 With our tests, you can evaluate and verify applicants’ skills in a number of domains objectively – including language proficiency.